newlandsvalley/purescript-soundfonts-deprecated/README.md

        , gain :: Number           -- the volume (between 0 and 1)
        }

-We now specify a duration for the note which will allow you to play staccato sequences (the Elm version, lacking this attribute, allowed each note to fade naturally, enforcing a sustained legato style).
+We now specify a duration for the note which will allow you to play staccato sequences (the Elm version, lacking this attribute, allowed each note to ring for a pre-alloted time and then to fade naturally, enforcing a sustained legato style which was awkward with a succession of short notes).
+This version allows each note to 'ring' for 10% more than its alloted time.
+This gives a legato feel, but still allows each note to be started accurately at tempo.
+Purescript-aff now incorporates a [delay](https://github.com/slamdata/purescript-aff/blob/master/src/Control/Monad/Aff.purs) function and this can be used to pace the notes correctly.

-Furthermore, the Elm version allowed a tune to be paced properly in effect by making the note-playing functions synchronous.
-Although web-audio produces its effects asynchronously, it was possible to do this by sleeping for the exact duration of the sequence.
-For the life of me, I've not managed to produce an effective non-blocking sleep function in PureScript.
-However, the same result can be obtained with judicious use of the *timeOffset* and *duration* attributes.

 ## Build